lfgajdem/Active-Directory/README-c_User_b.md

  - *Try/Catch* error handling Terminating

 <figure>

-Here is an example of a user who does not exist.
+<figcaption>Here is an example of a user who does not exist.</figcaption>
 ![Here is an example of a user who does not exist.](./images/cUserB01.png "User not exist")
 </figure>